 - Work very hard and put enough money away for you to step back one or two days a week, to work on products.

-- Start by building some very simple products, to give you a proof of concept, and build or buy into the basic e-commerce infrastructure.
+- Start by building some very simple products to give you a proof of concept.
 That way, you can use the starter products to “buy back your time” from the business to spend on building bigger products.
-Then you’ll feel justified in investing more time developing more complex products, and the simple products will have helped you build a list of engaged, qualified customers who trust you and are ready to buy the next thing from you.
+Then you’ll feel justified in investing more time in developing more complex products, and the simple products will have helped you build a list of engaged, qualified customers who trust you and are ready to buy the next thing from you.

 - Identify rapid development techniques for building multiple products in your ecosystem.